Change your computer’s name or local hostname on Mac

 Change your computer’s local hostname

-The local hostname, or local network name, is displayed beneath the computer’s name at the top of the Sharing preferences pane.
+The local hostname, or local network name, is displayed at the bottom of the Sharing settings window.
 It identifies your Mac to Bonjour-compatible services.

 The local hostname is your computer’s name with .local added, and any spaces are replaced with hyphens.
 For example, if your computer’s name is My Computer, your local hostname is My-Computer.local.
 Local hostnames aren’t case sensitive, so my-computer.local is the same as My-Computer.local.

 On your Mac, choose Apple menu > System Settings, click General in the sidebar, then click Sharing on the right.
 (You may need to scroll down.)

 Click Edit in the “Local hostname” section at the bottom of the window, then enter a new local hostname.

 If needed, turn on the “Use dynamic global hostname” option.
 See Use a dynamic global hostname.